r-gaia-cs/bc/novice/python/02-func.md

 <div class="">
-<p>As this example shows, parameters are matched up from left to right, and any that haven't been given a value explicitly get their default value.
+<p>As this example shows,
+parameters are matched up from left to right, and any that haven&#39;t been given a value explicitly get their default value.
 We can override this behavior by naming the value as we pass it in:</p>
 </div>